Get Extraction Smart

 - Ductwork should have as few bends or long lengths as possible, as this will reduce the efficiency of the system.

-No matter what the workshop, extraction must be considered and not just any old extraction, you need the right extraction for your needs.
-Always make sure you have an extractor with comfortably enough air flow, a system that will allow air velocity to be maintained and that you equip yourself with products from a supplier that you trust.
+No matter what the workshop, extraction must be considered and not just any old extractor.
+Take time to understand the right extractor you need for your needs.
+Always make sure you have an extractor with comfortably enough air flow, a system that will allow air velocity to be maintained and ensure you equip yourself with products from a supplier that you trust.
+If you would like to know more on which extractor is best for your workshop take a look at our helpful Dust Extractor Buying Guide.